A photo of the dark side of the moon from the Artemis II mission. Source: NASA

 Luke argues that we must find a great power race to unite us.
 A great power race, he asserts, must:

 Going to Mars checks all of Luke's boxes.
 It's ambitious, it's cool, and it is verifiable.
-Either you put life on mars or you didn't.
+Either you put life on Mars or you didn't.
 But above all else, it is important.

 We have no idea how common complex life is throughout the universe.
 It is entirely possible the great-filter is the development of complex life.
 If that is the case, we have an obligation to preserve and grow life as much as possible.
 I have many friends who care greatly for nature, who love all of the wonderful plants and animals that inhabit our beautiful home of Earth.
-These friends often tend to see technological development as a threat to these creatures.
+These friends often see technological development as a threat to these creatures.
 I would agree with them generally, but it does not have to be this way.
 We can use improvements to technology to further protect life on this earth.

 In particular, existential risks to humans also pose a major risk to earth's biodiversity.
 A nuclear war or a meteor collision could completely wipe out our biodiversity.
 If we could find a way to one day make Mars habitable for us Earthlings, we would be able to ensure life continues, even in the event of a catastrophe.
 Imagine a solar system or even a galaxy, teeming with beetles, deer, dogs, magnolias, and mushrooms!

 Another potential idea is some sort of a space ark similar to the one seen in Wall-E. Self-sustaining spaceships with colonies of humans.
 I would argue this would be even more difficult and more brittle than putting a colony on Mars.
-Getting to Mars is hard, establishing a Mars colony would be really hard, but creating a self-sustaining spaceship which encapsulates the life of Earth would be even harder.
+Getting to Mars is hard, establishing a Mars colony would be really hard, but creating a self-sustaining spaceship which carries Earth's life would be even harder.
 There's a saying in the aerospace industry which is something along the lines of "everything is harder in space".
 Every difficulty of setting up a colony on Mars is even harder if you have to do it on a self-sustaining spaceship.
 And it's debatable, but I'm of the opinion that a space ark is less cool than a Mars colony.

 You might argue life redundancy is too big of a problem, and that we would be better served by addressing a problem closer to home.

 Why not put an end to global poverty?
 This is not a technological problem but a political problem.
-There is no need for anyone on Earth to be without basic necessities, but alas many still live below the poverty line.
+There is no need for anyone on Earth to be without basic necessities, but, alas, many still live below the poverty line.
 If you can figure out a way to convince the politicians of the leading nations of the world to focus on this issue, let me know, because that also means that you've achieved world peace and the end of the human condition.

 Why not cure Alzheimers or Cancer?
 I would argue this doesn't engage a large enough subset of the population.
 Operation Warp Speed was an incredible achievement, but was anyone you know involved in it?
 Our super-project needs to be sufficiently large, such that many different sectors of the economy (not just bio-tech) can be employed by it.
 I think about projects like the Tennessee Valley Authority, where working class people were given good jobs to build infrastructure.
 Working men benefitted in the present, everyone in the future benefitted from improved infrastructure.
 Win-Win.

-In comparison, a Mars project would require the scaling up of many different industries, we need engineers, biologists, and doctors, but we also need people to build the spaceships, and to build the infrastructure to launch spaceships, and we need people to work in the factories for all of the components of this project.
+In comparison, a Mars project would require the scaling up of many different industries; we need engineers, biologists, and doctors, but we also need people to build the spaceships, and to build the infrastructure to launch spaceships, and we need people to work in the factories for all of the components of this project.
 Going to Mars is a project which would require all sectors of the economy.

 A Mars project straddles the border between achievable and ambitious.
 It's ambitious enough to engage an entire population (unlike curing Cancer), but still achievable (unlike solving global poverty).